 Not a one-off date.
 Not a “let’s try to do date night more.”
 A standing, recurring, on-the-calendar commitment to be in the same place at the same time, on a schedule.
 The first Friday of every month at the same restaurant.
 A weekly dance class.
 A monthly massage at the same spa.
 Whatever it is, the key word is RECURRING.

-The other thing that happens, and this surprised me when I first noticed it, is that having a “place” together is its own form of intimacy.
-The waiter who knows your order.
-The instructor who waves at you from across the studio.
-You become regulars somewhere as a couple.
-That’s a quietly meaningful thing to be.
+There is another thing that really surprised me when I first noticed it, and that is that simply having a “place” together is a unique form of intimacy.
+The waitress who remembers your order.
+The teacher who waves to you from the front of the studio.
+As a couple, you become regulars somewhere.
+That is a quietly meaningful thing to be.

 9. Matching Robes That Aren’t Cringe

-Skip the “Mr. & Mrs.” embroidery, please, we are not doing that.
-Just buy two excellent waffle-weave or terry robes in colors you both like.
+Skip the “Mr. and Mrs.” embroidery – we’re not doing that.
+Just get two excellent waffle-weave or terry robes in colors you each like.
 The point isn’t that they match.
-The point is that you both have ONE, simultaneously, and that whatever ratty thing you’ve been wearing post-shower since college finally goes in the trash.
+The goal is that you each have ONE, and that whatever ratty thing you’ve been wearing post-shower since college finally goes in the trash.

-This is one of those purchases that costs almost nothing in the grand scheme of a relationship and quietly becomes one of the most-used objects in your home.
-Like the towels.
-Like the sheets.
-Like all the unsexy infrastructure of an actually-good life together.
+This is one of those purchases that, in the grand scheme of a relationship, costs almost nothing, but instantly becomes one of the most used things in the house.
+Just like towels.
+Just like bed sheets.
+Just like all the unsexy stuff that makes an actually-good life together.

 10. A Promise You Actually Keep

-Here is the last one, and it’s the most important one, and it’s also free.
-The most meaningful gift the two of you can give yourselves isn’t really a thing.
-It’s a promise that has teeth.
-Not “we’ll try to do better at date nights this year” (we have heard that one).
-Not “we’ll spend more time together” (also heard).
-Something concrete.
-Something that costs you something.
-Something that has to be defended against work and exhaustion and the kids and the slow gravity of every other obligation in your life.
+This one’s the last one, the most important one, and it’s free!
+The two of you can give yourselves a present that is not really a thing, it’s a promise, and this one has teeth.
+Not “we’ll try to do better about date nights this year” (we’ve heard that one), and not “we’ll spend more time together” (also heard).
+We mean something literal.
+Something that will cost you.
+Something that will need to be defended against work and tired and kids and the slow pull of every other obligation in your life.

 So, Where Do You Start?

-If you read all 10 of those and you’re feeling slightly overwhelmed, here is my actual advice: don’t try to do all of them.
-Pick the ONE that hit you hardest and start there.
-(For most couples I know, it’s the journal, the travel fund, or the standing reservation.)
+If you’ve read all ten and you’re feeling a bit overwhelmed, here’s my advice: Don’t try to do all of them.
+Choose the one that resonates most with you and start there.
+(For most couples I know, it’s the journal, travel fund, or standing reservation.)

 Keep readingThe Anniversary Gifts That Actually Mean Something at 20 Years

-The companion piece to this article — for the couples who’ve been at it long enough that a generic gift just won’t cut it.
+This piece is for couples who have been together long enough where a generic gift just won’t cut it.
 The 11 anniversary gifts only a 20-year couple could give, and what makes each one worth the effort.

 Read the article